solislemuslab/sample-size-shinyapp/readme.md

 # Usage

 - The sample size shinyapp is browser-based, and thus, no installation is needed
-- The sample size shinyapp can be accessed in this link xxxx
+- The sample size shinyapp can be accessed in this link [https://solislemus-lab.shinyapps.io/sample-size-shinyapp/](https://solislemus-lab.shinyapps.io/sample-size-shinyapp/)

 More details are available in the documentation: [DOCS.md](https://github.com/solislemuslab/sample-size-shinyapp/blob/master/DOCS.md)